-(1) As used in this rule, "electronic devices" include cameras, video recorders, audio recorders, cellular or digital phones, notebook
+As used in this rule:

-- (2) As used in this rule, "photographing" means recording a likeness, regardless of the method used, including by digital or photographic methods.
-As used in this rule, photographing does not include drawings or sketchings of the court proceedings. - (3) As used in this rule, "recording" means the use of any analog or digital device to aurally or visually preserve court proceedings.
-As used in this rule, recording does not include handwritten notes on the court record, whether by court reporter or by digital or analog preservation.
+- (1) "Electronic devices" include cameras; video and audio recorders cellular or digital phones; computers; iPads and other tablets; and all similar electronic, cable, digital, computerized or other forms and methods of recording, transmitting, or communicating. - (2) "Photographing" means recording a likeness, regardless of the method used, including by digital or photographic methods.
+Photographing does not include drawings or sketchings of the court proceedings. - (3) "Recording" means the use of any analog or digital device to aurally or visually preserve court proceedings.
+Recording does not include handwritten notes on the court record, whether by court reporter or by digital or analog preservation. - (4) "Broadcasting" means a visual or audio transmission or signal, by any method, including any electronic transmission or transmission by sound waves. - (5) "Courthouse" means a building in which court proceedings are held.
+For multi-use buildings, courthouse means the court-occupied portions of such buildings. - (6) "Courtroom" means both the physical room in which court proceedings are held and any online platform used to conduct court proceedings remotely via video or audio conferencing.

-(b) Electronic devices subject to inspection
+(b) Electronic devices

-Electronic devices are permitted in courthouses and other court locations, but are subject to x-ray or visual inspection by an authorized employee of the Alameda County Sheriff's Office.

-(c) Prohibited uses of electronic devices in courthouses and other court locations
+- (1) Electronic devices are permitted in courthouses and other court locations, but are subject to x-ray or visual inspection by an authorized employee of the Alameda County Sheriff's Office. - (2) Absent permission of a judicial officer, persons must turn off all electronic devices in courtrooms while court is in session.
+This subdivision does not apply to electronic devices used to connect to a court proceeding.